hrbrmstr/htmltidy/README.md

 ## </html>
 ```

-But, you'll probably mostly use it on HTML you've identified as gnarly and already have that HTML text content handy:
+But, you’ll probably mostly use it on HTML you’ve identified as gnarly
+and already have that HTML text content
+handy:

 ``` r
 cat(tidy_html(content(res, as="text"), list(TidyDocType="html5", TidyWrapLen=200)))